Japan preparing for unexpected after Kim's death

 ANXIOUS WAIT

-Talks to normalise ties between Tokyo and Pyongyang have been halted for years with the issue of the Japanese abductees, an emotional subject in Japan, a major obstacle.
+Talks to normalize ties between Tokyo and Pyongyang have been halted for years with the issue of the Japanese abductees, an emotional subject in Japan, a major obstacle.

 Kim Jong-un, the youngest son of Kim Jong-il, was named by North Korea's official news agency KCNA as the "great successor" to his father.
 Little is known of Jong-un, who is believed to be in his late 20s and was appointed to senior political and military posts in 2010.